matthew-mcc/matthew-mcc/README.md

 Hi!
-My name is Matthew McConnell and I am a graduate student at the University of Calgary studying a Msc in Computer Science!
+My name is Matthew McConnell and I am a graduate student at the University of Calgary studying a PhD. in Computer Science!

 About me:
 I am a passionate and independent learner who loves to spend time programming.
 I have always had a passion for computers building my first computer at 13 and have built many more since then.
 Currently, I am researching applied Artificial Intelligence with respect to video games.
 This github includes many personal projects, completed projects for research and many unfinished projects!